konfoton/task_internship/README.md

 <br>

 # Overview
 In principle my model is able to search files from any git hub repository based on query.
-It is done converintg each file into embedding vector then encoding query adn finally choosing the closest vector in appropriate metrics such as (Manhattan metric, cosine similarity and Lp norms).
-Sometimes files are to big and then we convert them into chunks.
-All vectors are stored within optimized vector database which use use clustering algorithm for fast search.
-To enhance efficiency i added metadata to each chunk rearenker and query expasion.
+It is done by converting each file into embedding vector, then encoding query and finally choosing the closest vector in appropriate metric such as (Manhattan metric, cosine similarity and Lp norms).
+Sometimes files are to big and then we haev toconvert them into chunks.
+All vectors are stored within optimized vector database which uses clustering algorithms for fast search.
+To enhance efficiency I added metadata to each chunk, reranker and query expasion.
 The system is structured into several major components: